-Dr. Lamb also testified unequivocally, based on the vast body of social science research in the field, that children of LGBT parents are just as well off psychologically as other children.
-Dr. Lamb did testify that there is one difference between children of LGBT parents and other children – on average, they grow up with less sex-stereotyped attitudes.
+Dr. Lamb also testified unequivocally, based on the vast body of social science research in the field, that children of LGBTQ parents are just as well off psychologically as other children.
+Dr. Lamb did testify that there is one difference between children of LGBTQ parents and other children – on average, they grow up with less sex-stereotyped attitudes.

 Dr. Lamb strongly refuted the Prop 8 proponents’ claim that it is necessary for children to have a male biological parent and a female biological parent in the home, undercutting one of their primary arguments.
 He testified that there is an “overwhelming consensus” among developmental psychologists today that gender is irrelevant to parenting.
 Dr. Lamb confirmed that the most significant factors for children’s psychological well-being are the love and support they get from their parents, and the stability of their relationships with both parents.
 Those factors do not favor different-sex parents over same-sex parents – rather, they suggest the importance of providing all families with the social and legal support needed to ensure that they can provide a stable, loving environment for their children, such as through marriage.